 The average human’s attention span is eight seconds; the average goldfish has an attention span of nine seconds.

-But in the case of both the NBA and in marketing, does shortening a game or piece of content really mean that more people will stay engaged?
+But in the case of both the NBA and in marketing, does shortening a game or piece of content mean that more people will stay engaged?

 Where to Keep it Short